miner/herbert/README.md

 are defined in the var `miner.herbert/default-predicates`.

-The definition of a schema term is an unqualified symbol naming the term followed by a schema expression.
-Once a name is defined, it can be used in other schema expressions.
-The "start expression" may refer to any of the terms defined by the clauses in the `(schema ...)` form.
+The definition of a schema term is an unqualified symbol naming the term followed by a schema pattern.
+Once a name is defined, it can be used in other schema patterns.
+The "start pattern" may refer to any of the terms defined by the clauses in the `(schema ...)` form.

 If you want to go crazy, you can nest `schema` expressions as the definition of a term, but the nested `schema` expression is in an isolated scope so its rules are not available to the outer